varnish/libvmod-memcached/README.rst

 Prototype
         ::

-                INT decr(STRING key, INT offset) Return value
+                decr(STRING key, INT offset)
+Return value
         INT
 Description
         Decrement key by offset and return the new value.
 If key is not set return 0.
 Example
         ::

-                memcached.set("your_counter", "10", 100, 0);
+                # Decrement "key" by 8 and return the new value.
-                set resp.http.count = memcached.decr("your_counter", 8);
+                set resp.http.value = memcached.decr("key", 8);
-                # count is 2

 incr_set
 --------